 What are snake eyes with piercing?

 The Snake Eyes piercing, which can look like two separate piercings, is actually a curved piercing that penetrates horizontally through the tongue.
-The Hazard, which it has on the tongue, is that it binds the two muscles, which means that they can not move independently.
+The Hazard, that it has on the tongue, is that it binds the two muscles, which means that they can not move independently.

 How much does a dermal piercing uk cost?